-Guess was founded in 1981, and has since become a worldwide lifestyle brand.
+Guess clothing company was founded in 1981, and has since become a worldwide lifestyle brand.
 It’s known for its denim, sportswear, and luxury clothing, but it also offers accessories like handbags and watches.
 Guess has been worn by celebrities such as Michael Jackson, Madonna, and Lady Gaga.

 The brand was co-founded by Paul Marciano, who started his career as a model before becoming a designer.
 Eventually he was recruited by Guess executives to design their jeans line.

 Guess was particularly known for their denim line which featured acid wash jeans and high waisted jeans which were popular during the 80s.
 They also made denim jackets which also went well with the double denim fashion trend at the time.

 The company today still uses celebrity endorsements heavily to advertise their products.
 For example each year they sponsor the annual Super Bowl halftime show, and in 2016 it was Missy Elliott who performed at halftime during this event wearing Guess Jeans.

 3. United Colors Of Benetton

 United Colors of Benetton is a clothing brand that many people remember fondly.
 It was founded in Italy in 1965 and became known for its controversial advertising campaigns.

 Benetton’s advertisements often featured striking images, including pictures of Pope John Paul II kissing an AIDS patient on the mouth, or a black man and white woman kissing each other’s faces off (used as part of their “United Colors” campaign).
 Their ads featuring a group of men around the world holding hands through the holes in their jeans was just an example of the edgy advertising that made the brand famous.